 David described the Brazilian holiday as more like a state visit: “as guests of the government.”
 This involved being whisked around in the presidential plane, and the presentation of a key to Rio de Janeiro by President Juscelino Kubitschek.

 “We were feted, cheered and mobbed wherever we went,” David wrote.
 When the President presented David with the massive golden key, Hjördis couldn’t resist a joke with a jab: “What about me?
 Can’t I have a little one too?”
 A small replica was duly made and delivered.
 David later remembered what he was thinking when his key was being presented: “We were on the balcony with the President handing me this damn great key, and all I wanted was a good script.
 It was a time when I just couldn’t get a job.”
 Business as usual from both sides.

 However, if their personal relationship seemed doomed to slide back into the way it had been before, efforts were being made for a fresh start in new surroundings.
 Hollywood was changing.
 As a place to live – a young neighbour was murdered by burglars in late 1959 – and as a place to work, as David was now more in demand for European productions.

-Soon after their return to Pacific Palisades, and just before Hjördis’ unwelcome milestone 40th birthday on 10th November, they made a pact to sell up in Hollywood and move to Europe.
+Soon after their return to Pacific Palisades on 6th November, and just before Hjördis’ unwelcome milestone 40th birthday on 10th, they made a pact to sell up and move to Europe.
 Setting up home in Switzerland became a definite plan by the New Year.
 Taxes in Switzerland were less heavy than other countries, and friends such as Deborah Kerr and Noel Coward already had homes there.
 Around the same time, Hjördis tellingly described Hollywood as having a “stimulating though often artificial atmosphere.”

 “My life seemed to have a void in it,” she later reflected, “and things became so serious that I did leave David for three long months.”